Searching

 How can I tag something and find it later using its tag?

-Very often, a file, email etc. belongs to more than one “category”.
-For example, an email at work with a status update and a powerpoint presentation attachment can belong to the “Status” category, as well as project specific categories.
-A vacation family photo can belong to “Family”, “Friends” and “Vacation” categories.
-We typically handle such situations by making multiple copies of the file or email – one in each major category it belongs.
-Knit avoids that by letting you add tags to any file, email, text message etc. The tags can be anything you want – there are no format restrictions or limits on the number of tag words.
+Very often, a file, email etc. belongs to more than one “category” that cannot be captured with just folder and file names.
+For example, a vacation family photo can belong to “Family”, “Friends” and “Travel” categories.
+Using file/folder names to categorize them is risky as our own views on naming can eveolve over time and different people can have different naming schemes.
+Knit avoids that by letting you add any number of tags to any file, email, text message etc. The tags can be anything you want – there are no format restrictions or limits on the number of tag words.
 To tag something, simply select it and right-click on it to bring up the menu.
 Then, click on the “Tag” menu button.

-The tags you add essentially become another searchable property associated with that file, email etc. For example, to find an email based on its tag, select “Email Tags” and “Contains” in the “Advanced Search” screen and enter the tag values to search.
+The tags you add essentially become another searchable property associated with that file, email etc. For example, to find an email based on its tag, select “Email Tag” and “Contains” in the “Advanced Search” screen and enter the tag values to search as shown below.

 Is content based searching supported?